 “Child” includes a biological, adopted, or foster child, a stepchild, or a child to whom the employee stands in loco parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status.

 “Grandchild” means a child of the employee’s child.

 “Grandparent” means a parent of the employee’s parent.

 “Parent” means the biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee’s spouse, or an individual who stood in loco parentis to an employee when the employee was a child.

 “Spouse” means a husband, wife, or state registered domestic partner.

-Beginning January 1, 2020, family and medical leave is available and benefits are payable to qualified employees.
-The weekly PFML benefit amount is calculated by ESD and is generally up to 90% of weekly wages, with a minimum of $100 per week and a maximum of $1,000 per week.
+Family and medical leave is available and benefits are payable to qualified employees.
+The weekly PFML benefit amount is calculated by ESD and is generally up to 90% of weekly wages, with a minimum of $100 per week and a maximum of $1,427 per week (in 2023).
 ESD provides a benefits calculator on their website to estimate the amount.